Code-Institute-Submissions/monanorremo-pace-posters_SeptResub/README.md

 1. Login to GitHub.com.
 2. Open monanorremo/pace-posters.
-3. Click &quot;Code&quot; then under &quot;Clone&quot; copy the link with the HTTPS URL.
+3. Click 'Code' then under 'Clone' copy the link with the HTTPS URL.
 4. Go to the terminal in your IDE environment.
 5. Change the working directory to where you want the clone to be saved by typing `cd` and the name of the directory.
 6. Type `git clone` and paste the copied HTTPS URL.